Palanati Brahmanaidu (film): Reception

 Jeevi of Idlebrain.com rated the film 2 1/2 out of 5 and wrote that "First half of the film lacks any story element and is slow.
 The second half has some story, but too many twists spoil the mood of the film.
 The main drawback of the film is that the director B Gopal never got the audiences in his grip with his narrative".
 The Hindu wrote "The film has lengthy fights, a bit of fantasy (a chair and a train move back and forth at the command of the hero) and some special effects (a battalion of hens belonging to Bhavani Prasad attack a goonda hired by the villains and police as well).
 But, all these constitute the mass element.
 The fantasy part would have gained credence had there been some thematic support to the hero's mysterious acts".
-A critic from Full Hyderabad wrote that "The grand production values are thwarted upon us with some dramatic fowl (chicken! yes, you read it right, chicken - you have to see this to believe it and quickly forget it!) and locomotive sequences.
-And Balakrishna has done better in other films".
 Rediff wrote "The blame lies at the door of director Gopal.
 Instead of sticking to a strong storyline like he had done earlier, he overconfidently tries to cash in on his previous hits with Balakrishna".
-Harikrishna of Telugu Cinema wrote "Palnati Brahmanaidu is a Hi-Tec version of Palnati Brahmanaidu and Nagamma with graphics and modern masala.
+Harikrishna of Telugucinema.com wrote "Palnati Brahmanaidu is a Hi-Tec version of Palnati Brahmanaidu and Nagamma with graphics and modern masala.
 It is a movie without factionalism and can better be called a fantasy experimented in the name of Palanadu".

 Legacy

-The film is well remembered for the scene where Balakrishna sends back the train in reverse direction with his eyesight which resulted in lot of trolls in social media.
+The film is well remembered for the scene where Balakrishna sends back the train in reverse direction with his eyesight which resulted in extensive trolling.